CTU-IIG/thermobench/data_visualizer/README.md

         - The `scale` is a factor, by which the data is multiplied before plotting.
     - `Subtract` option can be selected to subtract some column data from the selected `y` columns before plotting.

-3. Plotting options
+4. Plotting options
     - `clear before plotting option` clears the figure before plotting the selected data.
 If this option is not selected, the figure will just be updated - this way, data from multiple `.csv` files can be plotted in a single figure.
     - When the `smoothing` option is selected, the `rolling window` (mean) is used to pre-process the data before plotting.
 The size of the window is specified by `rolling window size` slidebar (number from 1 to 100).
+    - Style of the plot can be adjusted by selecting the linestyle and plot color.
+If no color is selected, default colorscheme defined in the global array `default_colors` is used.
     - Descriptions of the figure can be set in `x-axis title`, `y-axis title` and `figure title` fields.
 Note that the descriptions will be updated after clicking on the `Plot` button.

-4. Plot button (plus templating options)
-    - The `Plot` button causes the figure to be re-plotted, possible adding selected data from data-plotting section, and/or updating the labels set in the plotting options.
+    - The `Plot` button causes the figure to be re-plotted, possibly adding selected data from data-plotting section, and/or updating the labels set in the plotting options.
-    - If the root path to the experiments folder is set, the structure of the current graph can be saved to a text file, which can be loaded later on (e.g., after the data files are updated with new data).

 5. Figure
     - The data are plotted here, by using the matplotlib.pyplot `plot` function.